learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 ---

+## Motivation

+Why use a note taking app at all?

-Some history: I missed a security deposit to the electric company when I moved to Oklahoma because I had written it down on a Napkin while eating a Subway sandwich and they cut off power to my home!  payment because started with evernote, they scewed up the search as time went on or maybe I took notice that their search wasn't very good as the number of notes increased beyod a thousand over a few years.
+Some history: I missed a security deposit to the electric company when I moved to Oklahoma because I had written it down on a Napkin while eating a Subway sandwich and they cut off power to my home!
+The year was 2011 and I decided enough is enough, I need to get out of my own head and start using something ... anything . that can help my keep my life on track.payment because started with evernote, they scewed up the search as time went on or maybe I took notice that their search wasn't very good as the number of notes increased beyod a thousand over a few years.

 What it lacks, as of <u>now</u>: